lauren-esser/lauren-esser.github.io/_posts/2020-09-30-your_guide_to_jupyter_markdowns.markdown

 _______________________________________________________________________________________
 ## Hyperlinks
-If you would like to add a hyperlink that doesn't show the url you can format the link where you click [here](www.google.com) to access the webpage.
-(I linked mine to Google).
+If you would like to add a hyperlink that doesn't show the url you can format the link where you click [here](https://www.google.com) to access the webpage (I linked mine to Google).
 Feel free to type in whatever words you would like in place of "here" and that is what will show up in your notebook.

 **Here's how you do it**